Plant Operator - Control Room

 - At least one year must have been hands-on experience with any two of the following: (1) electrical generation (2) electrical distribution (3) steam generation (4) steam distribution (5) chilled water generation (6) chilled water distribution (7) Distributed Control Systems such as Programmable Logic Controllers (PLC).

 Substitution: Successful completion of a formalized apprenticeship program or higher level course work from an accredited, non-correspondence, vocational or trades school in Utility Plant Operation may substitute for the required experience on a year-for-year basis.
-Demonstrated proficiency on position competencies may substitute for the required experience/education.
+OR Demonstrated proficiency on position competencies may substitute for the required experience/education.

 What you will need: